With the declaration of Venezuela’s default, investors begin to look at other countries that are also at risk

 Ecuador probably has the highest default risk after Venezuela, according to Robert Koenigsberger, the chief investment officer of Gramercy Funds Management.
 The country will be vulnerable “when the liquidity environment changes and they can no longer go to the market to get $2.5 billion dollars to plug the hole”, the expert stated.

 While the Eastern European nation’s credit-default swaps have declined since 2015, persistent economic struggles are giving traders reason to be cautious.
-GDP expansion has slowed down for three consecutive quarters and the World Bank warns that the economy is at risk of falling into a low-growth trap.
+GDP expansion has slowed down for three consecutive quarters and the World Bank warns that the economy is at risk of falling IGNORE INTO a low-growth trap.